-Is there any evidence that prothrombotic factors (eg, von Willebrand factor) are involved in the progression of metabolic dysfunctionassociated steatohepatitis (MASH) and its associated complications?
+Is there any evidence that prothrombotic factors (eg, von Willebrand factor) are involved in the progression of MASH and its associated complications?

 Multiple studies suggest a relationship between metabolic dysfunction-associated steatotic liver disease (MASLD) or metabolic risk factors and a hypercoagulable state, though prothrombotic factors are not established predictors of MASH outcomes and require further investigation.
 At the present time, fibrosis stage is the most important predictor of liver-related outcomes.
-Noninvasive assessments of liver fibrosis that predict liver decompensation include an enhanced liver fibrosis (ELF) test score of more than 11.3, a vibration-controlled transient elastography (VCTE) 30 kPa or higher, or a magnetic resonance elastography (MRE) 6.48 or higher.
+Noninvasive assessments of liver fibrosis that predict liver decompensation include an enhanced liver fibrosis (ELF) test score of more than 11.3, a VCTE of 30 kPa or higher, or a magnetic resonance elastography (MRE) of 6.48 or higher.
 It is important to observe longitudinal changes over time to determine whether a patient is experiencing rapid or slow fibrotic progression to inform treatment decision-making.